Ajatt-Tools/mergenotes/README.md

 and selecting "Edit" > "Merge Fields Settings...".
 Before merging duplicates, I recommend enabling the "Delete original notes" option.

+Field separator is the string inserted between the merged fields.
+It is empty by default, but you can change it to a space, comma or any HTML tag like `<br>`.
+You can also use escaped characters like "\n" or "\t" to insert a linebreak or tab.

 ## Screenshots

 Merge notes